odinuv/web/en/apv/articles/security/sql-injection.md

 {% endhighlight %}

 Try to pass these URL parameters: `script.php?filter[first_name]=ka&filter[last_name]=os`.
-The SQL string which is passed into `prepare()` method looks like this `SELECT * FROM person WHERE first_name ILIKE ?
+The SQL string which is passed into `prepare()` method looks like this: `SELECT * FROM person WHERE first_name ILIKE ?
 AND last_name ILIKE ?`.
 Those question marks are then replaced by values from `$actualFilters` array.
 The amount of question marks must match length of `$actualFilters` array.
+Question marks in SQL query are replaced from left to right with values from `$actualFilters` array.

 {: .note}
-Another way is to generate SQL query with ':something' kind of placeholders, remeber the value and placeholder in an associative array and then call `bindValue()` inside a loop.
+Another way is to generate SQL query with ':something' kind of placeholders, than remeber the value and placeholder in an associative array and then call `bindValue()` inside a loop driven by that associative array.

 ## Summary
 SQL injection can be a nasty and unforgiving bug which you definitelly do not want in your code. **Escape values, always**.
+You can use a database interface like PDO which does this for you, but you have to use it correctly.
+Using PDO's `query()` method with direct PHP's variable concatenation is wrong practice.
 Now you can fully enjoy that comic strip in the header section of this article.